LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 import java.util.stream.Collectors;

-public final class MyAgentGenerator extends IBaseAgentGenerator<MyAgent>
+public final class MyAgentGenerator extends IBaseAgentGenerator<MyAgent> {
-{
     // constructor of the generator
-    // @param p_stream ASL code as any stream e.g. FileInputStream public MyAgentGenerator( final InputStream p_stream ) throws Exception {
+    // @param p_stream ASL code as any stream e.g. FileInputStream public MyAgentGenerator(final InputStream p_stream) throws Exception {
         super(
                 // input ASL stream
                 p_stream,

                 // a set with all possible actions for the agent Stream.concat(
                         // we use all build-in actions of LightJason CCommon.actionsFromPackage(),
-                Stream.concat(
-                    // use the actions which are defined inside the agent class CCommon.actionsFromAgentClass( MyAgent.class ),
-                    // add an own external action
-                    Stream.of(
-                        new MyAction()
-                    )
-                )
+                        CCommon.actionsFromAgentClass(MyAgent.class)
-            // build the set with a collector
+                        // build the set with a collector ).collect(Collectors.toSet()),
-            ).collect( Collectors.toSet() ),

-            // aggregation function for the optimization function, here
+                // aggregation function for the optimisation function, here
                 // we use an empty function
                 IAggregation.EMPTY
         );
     }

     // generator method of the agent
     // @param p_data any data which can be put from outside to the generator method
     // @return returns an agent